Dpdl-io/DpdlEngine/Install_requirements.md

 https://github.com/Dpdl-io/DpdlEngine

-As DpdlEngine is in very fast development it's advised to update the software frequently.
+As DpdlEngine is in a fast development cycle, it's advised to update the software frequently.
 New features and fixes may be available.

 # System requirements

 'DpdlEngine lite' V1.0 is available for free to try, with some limitations/restrictions (see section below), under the license agreement included (see LICENSE.txt).

+The full registered version can be obtained by requesting it at info@dpdl.io

 The 'DpdlEngine lite' release requires a compatible Java Virtual Machine (JRE) >= version 1.6 specification to run.